 Engine Stalling

-When the auger is engaged, the engine demands more fuel, when the carburetor can’t supply it, the engine simply stalls.
-This condition is known as fuel starvation and we’ll look at other possible causes of fuel starvation, not just a dirty carburetor.
+When the auger is engaged, the engine demands more fuel; when the carburetor can’t supply it, the engine simply stalls.
+While the main cause of fuel starvation is a dirty carburetor fuel jet, we’ll look at other possible causes of fuel starvation too.

 Auger Brake

 Although a fueling issue is the most likely cause, it’s not the only possible cause.
 A fault with the auger brake assembly may also cause the engine to stall when the auger is engaged.
-It is however the less likely cause and so we’ll look at it towards the end of this post.
+However, it is the less likely cause, so we’ll look at it towards the end of this post.

 First, we’ll look at the fueling system.